nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-13/resources/Trees.md

 ## Traversals

-An important aspect of tress is how to traverse them, so that we can either search for a node we're looking for, or print out all the contents of a tree.
+An important aspect of trees is how to traverse them, so that we can either search for a node we're looking for, or print out all the contents of a tree.
 There are two categories of traversals when it comes to trees:

-1. Depth First
+- Depth First
-2. Breadth First
+- Breadth First

 ### Depth First

 Depth first traversal is where we prioritize going through the depth (height) of the tree first.
-There are multiple ways to carry out depth first traversal, and each method changes the order in where we search/print the `root`.
+There are multiple ways to carry out depth first traversal, and each method changes the order in which we search/print the `root`.
 Here are three methods for depth first traversal:

-1. Pre-order: `root >> left >> right`
+- Pre-order: `root >> left >> right`
-2. In-order: `left >> root >> right`
+- In-order: `left >> root >> right`
-3. Post-order: `left >> right >> root`
+- Post-order: `left >> right >> root`

 ![Sample Tree](images/tree-example.png)